Red Sox vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- The Phillies' Zack Wheeler (3-1) will make his seventh start of the season.
+- The Phillies will send Bailey Falter (0-5) to the mound for his seventh start this season.

 |Opponent